cortix/hsnclk/_posts/2022-02-25-higher-order-functions.md

 t2.start();
 ```

 But, we can treat functions or codes as *first class citizens* as well.
-In this example we pass a **function** which is *anonymous* as an argument to the `Thread` constructor.
+In this example we pass a **function** which is *lambda expression*(anonymous) as an argument to the `Thread` constructor.
 This makes it *higher order function* because it receives another function as its parameter.